nanoMFG/VELP/README.md

 Data are located in the data directory:
   1. data.dat : data for MA-VELP

 Usage:
+  - Access the live application at [https://nanohub.org/tools/mavelp](https://nanohub.org/tools/mavelp)
+  - To install locally, see Installation (below)
-  Simply copy src and data files to the working directory, you can then use MA-VELP MA-VELP-App.ipynb to have access to the GUI
+  - Launch MA-VELP-App.ipynb to have access to the GUI

 Future Release Note:
   - We might move optimization to a separate code